seyrup1987/MCP-Recon-Server/README.md

 # MCP-Recon-Server
-MCP server with tools for domain reconnaissance
+MCP server with tools for domain reconnaissance and vulnerability scanning

+Server is an SSE server.

+Install all requirements with "uv pip install -r requirements.txt"